Vinutha-18/Vinutha-18/README.md

 Here are a few of the projects I've worked on:

 1.AI-Powered Data Analyst
- Description: Developed an AI-Based data analysis tool using Streamlit and LLM.
+•	Description: Developed an AI-Based data analysis tool using Streamlit and LLM.
 Automated insights generation from structured data and visualization

 2.Quiz Master Pro using Java
-  Description:Developed a platform quiz for students with sign, login tests and marks.
+•	Description:Developed a platform quiz for students with sign, login tests and marks.

 3. Healthcare Management Using Blockchain
-Description: A decentralized application built with blockchain technology for securely managing healthcare records and patient data.
-Technologies Used: HTML, CSS, TypeScript, Vue.js, Blockchain, Smart Contracts
+•	Description: A decentralized application built with blockchain technology for securely managing healthcare records and        patient data.Technologies Used: HTML, CSS, TypeScript, Vue.js, Blockchain, Smart Contracts